 Year 5 - Sycamore Class

-English in Year 5 involves children being able to distinguish between, and write in, formal and informal styles.
+English in Year 5 follows the Talk for Writing approach and involves children being able to distinguish between, and write in, formal and informal styles.
 They will begin to develop cohesion throughout paragraphs and ultimately their whole piece of writing, using a range of sentence structures.
-Children will practise using an dictionary and thesaurus to broaden their vocabulary and will continue to explore prefixes, suffixes and homophones.
-New punctuation will be introduced that can be applied through writing character descriptions, descriptive writing, narratives, balanced arguments, persuasive arguments, explanation texts, non-chronological reports, biographies, essays, recounts (diary, newspaper article) and a variety of poetry (Kennings, Narrative, Free-verse and Shape, Dub).
+Children will practise using a dictionary and thesaurus to broaden their vocabulary and will continue to explore prefixes, suffixes and homophones.
+New punctuation will be introduced that can be applied through writing in a variety of ways, including: character descriptions, descriptive writing, narratives, balanced arguments, persuasive arguments, explanation texts, non-chronological reports, biographies, essays, recounts (diary, newspaper article) and a variety of poetry (Kennings, Narrative, Free-verse and Shape).

-When reading, children develop their familiarity with a range of different text types.
-Children are encouraged to reflect upon their reading; would they recommend the book?
+When reading, children develop their familiarity with a range of different text types through our whole class reading approach.
+Children are encouraged to reflect upon their reading by thinking about: would they recommend the book?
 How does it compare to other books that they have read?
 Did they predict the outcome of the book?
 Can they summarise a section of the book?
 Children continue to develop their ability to infer, using evidence to support their point, and a range of new vocabulary is explored within different contexts.

 Science captures the interest of the Year 5 children through topics surrounding: plants and animals, materials, forces, and Earth and Space.
 Children explore these areas through a range of exciting experiments and observations!
 By the end of the year, children are developing their confidence in designing, planning and conducting an experiment as well as reporting and presenting their findings, alongside developing their understanding of the different types of scientific enquiry and when to use these appropriately.
 Children are then able to comment on the reliability of their results, which often use more complex methods of data presentation.